-OBSER-
+OBSER.

 The Cafe of Mrs. B----- was alfo very fuccefsful, the Operations of the Medicines were effectual, and her Recovery was completed in a fhort Time.
-I have faid cured chiefly by the Infusion, because I allow the Cream of Tartar to have done fome Service; but as the chief Increase of the Urine always corresponded with the Exhibition of the Infusion, which was, as usual in other Cafes, accompanied with a flight Vertigo, it appears very reasonable to conclude, that the principal Share of the Cure was owing to the Tobacco.
+I have faid cured chiefly by the Infusion, because I allow the Cream of Tartar to have done fome Service ; but as the chief Increase of the Urine always corresponded with the Exhibition of the Infusion, which was, as usual in other Cafes, accompanied with a flight Vertigo, it appears very reasonable to conclude, that the principal Share of the Cure was owing to the Tobacco.
 The Medicine in which it was administered, I confider as no more than a coinciding Vehicle prefcribed for the Occafion; and therefore have not thought it of Confequence enough to be inferted in the Chapter of Formulæ.
-The Propriety of exhibiting Steel and Wine (after the Evacuation of the Waters) in order to strengthen the Constitution, and prevent a Relapse, must be obvious to every one, acquainted with the Nature of Dropfies.
+The Propriety of exhibiting Steel and Wine (after the Evacuation of the Waters) in order to ftrengthen the Conftitution, and prevent a Relapfe, must be obvious to every one, acquainted with the Nature of Dropfies.

-The Anafarca, or general Dropfy of Thomas Wooldridge, had not proceeded to fo dangerous a Degree; the Cure, however, ferves to eftablifh the Efficacy of the Medicine.
-It was obfervable that the diuretic Effect of the Infufion did not take Place the first two Days, that it began to operate on the F third, third, and that the Urine continued to increafe for feveral Days; then remained copious, and the Cure was progreffive.
+The Anafarca, or general Dropfy of Thomas Wooldridge, had not proceeded to fo dangerous a Degree; the Cure, however, ferves to establish the Efficacy of the Medicine.
+It was observable that the diuretic Effect of the Infusion did not take Place the first two Days, that it began to operate on the first two Days, that it began to operate on the third, third, and that the Urine continued to increafe for feveral Days; then remained copious, and the Cure was progreffive.
 The griping Pains of his Bowels, when troublefome, were always relieved by the Ufe of the Laudanum.

-The dropfical Symptoms, in the Cafe of Ann Bate, were very quickly removed by the Efficacy of the Infufion, which became powerfully diuretic from the first.
-The dyspeptic and rheumatic Complaints were likewise speedily relieved by their appropriate Remedies; and excepting her scrophulous Affection, which was not confidered as an Object of Treatment whilst she remained in the Infirmary, she was difmissed cured in a very short Time.
+The dropfical Symptoms, in the Cafe of Ann Bate, were very quickly removed by the Efficacy of the Infufion, which became powerfully diuretic from the firft.
+The dyfpeptic and rheumatic Complaints were likewife fpeedily relieved by their appropriate Remedies; and excepting her fcrophulous Affection, which was not confidered as an Object of Treatment whilft fhe remained in the Infirmary, fhe was difmiffed cured in a very fhort Time.